JayMcAnser/watsnext4/api/CHANGE.md

+## 2022-05-16
+- add: import without import (skipping removing bookmarklist)
+- fix: art without creator throws an error
+- add: external gray log server.
+See doc for config

 # 2021-12-23
-- fix: import-mediakunst.js the error when no user is availble
+- fix: import-mediakunst.js the error when no user is available

 # 2021-12-14
 - add: jobs to import wikipedia definitions